wp-plugins/subscriptiondna/readme.txt

 With our small business approach, we are not looking for huge numbers of clients.
 We want to keep business simple, provide personal support, and build trust and confidence in the value of our business relationship.
 To run a successful subscription based website, you need the right subscription billing and membership tools and the right team.
 You need Subscription DNA&reg;.
 Please contact us for references.

 == Screenshots ==
-For screenshots, please signup for a sandbox demonstration at http://www.SubscriptionDNA.com/contact/
+For full working demonstration, please signup for a sandbox demonstration at http://www.SubscriptionDNA.com/contact/

 == Changelog ==
 = 2.0 =